Valuation and parities for exchange options: Valuation Probabilities and Asset Ratios

 \subsection{Asset-price ratio processes}

 Define the family of nonnegative processes

-In words, $R^{ij}$ represents the asset-price process $\iii$ denominated in units of the asset-price process $\jii$, as long as the latter asset has not defaulted υετ.
-In the setting of Theorem \ref{thm: prob_exist}, for any $\iii$, $\jii$, and nonnegative optional process $H$ on $\basis$ and any $T \in \Stop$, it holds that
+In words, $R^{ij}$ represents the asset-price process $\iii$ denominated in units of the asset-price process $\jii$, as long as the latter asset has not defaulted yet.
+By Theorem \ref{thm: prob_existnz}, for any $\iii$, $\jii$, and nonnegative optional process $H$ on $\basis$ and any $T \in \Stop$, it holds that

 The next is a result in the spirit of the supermartingale optional sampling theorem.